-- 1. Mount the faucet as shown in Fig. 10. - 2.
+- 1. Mount the faucet as shown in Fig. 9A or Fig. 9B. - 2.
 Attach threaded end of faucet adapter to the faucet metal stem.
-No teflon tape needed here - 3.
-Connect the Clear line to the faucet. - The faucet has a solid metal handle that controls the flow of purified water exiting the faucet.
+No teflon tape needed here. - 3.
+Connect the Clear line to the faucet. - 4.
+The faucet handle controls the flow of purified water exiting the faucet.
 Turn the handle to horizontal position to release the water and vertically to shut off.